MileHacker Logo

 • Old Whaling Church (Edgartown): Iconic Greek Revival church (1843) hosts concerts and cultural events.

-• Historic Districts: Edgartown and Vineyard Haven present preserved architecture from whaling days and colonial periods.
+• Historic Districts: Edgartown and Vineyard Haven present preserved architecture from whaling days and from the colonial era periods.

 • Menemsha Fishing Village (Chilmark): A living example of the island's enduring fishing tradition.